-I am able to bill a number of insurance providers, including BlueCross BlueShield, FirstChoice Health, Moda/ODS, PacificSource, and Providence.
-I also offer the option for private pay if you are interested in not using your insurance for increased privacy and confidentiality.
+I am able to bill a number of insurance providers, including Moda/ODS, PacificSource, FirstChoice Health, and Providence.
+I also offer the option for affordable private pay, which has the added benefit of increased privacy and confidentiality.

 It’s important to remember that therapy is never a “quick fix”.
 It requires commitment towards personal growth and change.
-That being said, most people generally benefit from having 6-10 sessions on average.
-Sometimes, rather than stopping therapy at this point, we decrease the time between sessions to every other week or once each month.
+That being said, most people benefit from having at least 6-10 sessions.

-We’ll go over your intake forms and collect your insurance information.
-Then, we’ll spend time talking about what issues you’re facing and what sort of struggles you’ve had to deal with.
-We’ll also talk about what you’re hoping to get out of therapy and how we would best work together.
-Remember, it’s important that we both feel that we are a good fit in order for you to benefit from counseling.
+After reviewing your initial paperwork, we’ll spend time talking about what issues you’re facing, what sort of struggles you’ve had to deal with, and what you’re hoping to get out of therapy.
+This also allows you to get to know me and my style, as it’s important that we both feel that we are a good fit in order for you to benefit from counseling.

 The office is shared by multiple mental health practitioners and childcare is not available.
 It will be important to arrange for childcare for your sessions as children cannot be left unattended in the waiting room.